Fight Theft Crime Charges in Jacksonville

 Passionate Representation for Criminal Charges

 Under Florida law, burglary is defined as a property crime whereby one enters a premises with an intent to commit unlawful activities.
 Theft is defined as unlawfully taking another’s property.
-At Scott Monroe Law, our Jacksonville criminal defense lawyers can investigate the incident and use the facts to build your case.
+At Scott Monroe Law, P.A. our Jacksonville criminal defense lawyers can investigate the incident and use the facts to build your case.
 We can tenaciously defend your rights in court.

 Call us today at (904) 474-3115 for a free consultation.

 Theft may include a variety of property crimes such as larceny, conversion, misappropriation, and stealing.

 Penalties for theft and burglary convictions in Florida include: